Australia–United States relations: Country comparison

+History

+19th century

+The discovery of gold in New South Wales in 1851 caused a massive influx of prospectors.
+Experienced gold diggers came from California, where gold had been discovered in 1848.
+Many others came from the Australian colonies, Britain and the British Empire, and China.

+1900 to 1919

-In 1908, Prime Minister Alfred Deakin invited the Great White Fleet to visit Australia during its circumnavigation of the world.
+In 1908, Prime Minister Alfred Deakin was worried about possible threats from Japan, which had just defeated Russia in a major war.
+He invited the American Great White Fleet to visit Australia during its circumnavigation of the world.
 The fleet stopped in Sydney, Melbourne and Albany.
 Deakin, a strong advocate for an independent Australian Navy, used the visit to raise the public's enthusiasm about a new navy.

-The visit was significant in that it marked the first occasion that a non-Royal Navy fleet had visited Australian waters.
+The visit marked the first occasion that a non-Royal Navy fleet had visited Australian waters.
 Many saw the visit of the Great White Fleet as a major turning point in the creation of the Royal Australian Navy.
 Shortly after the visit, Australia ordered its first modern warships, a purchase that angered the British Admiralty.

 The United States and Australia both fought in World War I with the Allied Powers.
 However, at the Paris Peace Conference they disagreed over the peace terms for the Central Powers.
 While the U.S. delegation under President Woodrow Wilson favored a more conciliatory approach in line with Wilson's Fourteen Points, the Australian delegation under Prime Minister Billy Hughes favored harsher terms such as those advocated by French Premier Georges Clemenceau.

 Australia forcefully pressed for higher German reparations and Article 231 of the Treaty of Versailles against U.S. opposition.
 Although U.S. Secretary of State Robert Lansing had guaranteed German leaders that Germany would only be given reparations payments for damages it inflicted, Hughes tried to press for an expansive definition of German "aggression" so that the British Empire and Dominions, including Australia, could benefit.
 Hughes also opposed Wilson's plans to establish the League of Nations despite French and British support.
 Australia also demanded that it be allowed to annex German New Guinea as a direct colony rather than a League of Nations mandate, although on this point it was overruled when the United Kingdom and its other Dominions sided with the United States.